 - every 12 weeks—if you are not earning income

 You can report changes to your circumstances through any of the self service options available.

 Advance payment options

-You may be eligible to receive part of your Centrelink payment in advance depending on how long you have been receiving it and the amount that you receive.
+You may be eligible to receive part of your Centrelink payment in advance depending on how long you have been getting it and the amount that you get.